Last updated on November 1st, 2018

 AEMSA – American E-Liquid Manufacturers Standards Association – An all-volunteer trade association dedicated to creating “responsible and sustainable standards for the safe manufacturing of e-liquids.”

-AIO – “All-in-One” – usually referring to Pod Vape e-cig that comes complete with a battery, charger and pre-filled e-liquid pod.
-The first Pod Vape was the JUUL.
+AIO – “All-in-One” – usually referring to Pod Vape e-cig that comes complete with a battery, charger and an e-liquid pod.
+The CT1 is an example.